 As we can see in the filter response of the cascade of the two filters, which is between the CIC response and the compensating FIR response, the passband droop has been eliminated.

 When defining a multirate filter by default the accumulator word size is determined automatically to maintain full precision.
 However, because we only have 20 bits for the output let's set the output format to a word length of 20 bits and a fraction length of -12.
-First, we must change the FilterInternals property's default value from 'FullPrecision' to 'SpecifyPrecision'.
+First, we must change the FullPrecisionOverride property's default value from true to false.

 We can use the info method to view the filter details.

 Now that we have designed and quantized the three filters, we can get the overall filter response by cascading the normalized CIC and the two FIR filters.
-Again, we're using the normalized CIC filter to ensure that the cascaded filter response is normalized to 0 dB.
+Again, we're using normalized magnitude to ensure that the cascaded filter response is normalized to 0 dB.